lf-edge/eve/docs/WIRELESS.md

 This dependency on a controller creates a bit of a chicken-and-an-egg problem when the wireless connectivity itself happens to be the only means of reaching the controller.
 In those cases EVE uses pre-loaded controller configuration to bootstrap the entire process.

 The rest of this document will be focused on details of wireless support in EVE.
-It must be noted that currently we're relying on a patchwork of different open source projects to do that, but we're also looking at things like [oFono](https://en.wikipedia.org/wiki/OFono) and [Android's RIL](https://en.wikipedia.org/wiki/Radio_Interface_Layer) for a more hollistic support.
+It must be noted that currently we're relying on a patchwork of different open source projects to do that, but we're also looking at things like [oFono](https://en.wikipedia.org/wiki/OFono) and [Android's RIL](https://en.wikipedia.org/wiki/Radio_Interface_Layer) for a more holistic support.

 ## WiFi